fugashy/improc_chain/README.md

 # Processors

-  - Gaussian space filter
   - Bilateral space filter
+  - Canny edge detection
+  - Dilation
+  - Erosion
   - Gamma correction of gray image
-  - Canny edge detection
+  - Gaussian space filter

 # How to use